Select an image to view the AOV name

 A maximum of 16 different light AOVs are supported, although a given AOV can contain a bundle of any number of lights.

-The list of the active AOVs can be stored as a preset and used later in other drivers in other scenes.
+The list of the active AOVs can be saved as a preset and used later in other drivers in other scenes.

 Click on the AOV presets... button under the Active AOVs list which offers you to load, save or delete the presets.

-The presets are Object presets thus they can be loaded from the Object Manager or the Content Browser.
+AOV presets are stored in the arnold user.lib4d preset library under the Cinema 4D preferences folder, they are object presets and can be loaded from the Object Manager or the Content Browser.

 The example below shows a plane with a checker texture connected to the 'Opacity' attribute of a standard_surface shader.
 Currently, we do not support opacity composition in AOVs of RGB types.